vmware-archive/app-manage/puppet/pivotal-tcserver/README.md

 }
 ```

-*Tempates* - This will copy "mytemplate" placed in modules/tcserver/files/templates on the puppet master and will create the instance with "-t myinstance".
+*Templates* - This will copy "mytemplate" placed in modules/tcserver/files/templates on the puppet master and will create the instance with "-t mytemplate".
 Due to the way the instances are managed changing templates on an existing instance configuration will not actually change the template.

 ```puppet